Fee Assistance FAQs

 In order to ensure maximum anonymity, none of the College’s educational or administrative staff, including principal, teachers and enrolments, have access to the information provided.
 Unless the assistance is granted as a specific scholarship such as the Ruben Fried Scholarship, which is not solely mean-tested, not even the applicants' names are accessible.

-For the purpose of properly assessing the applications and to ensure proper registration in the College's financial administration, the information provided is accessible by the Bursary Manager, the Credit Department and members of the Bursary Committee, although the latter would typically receive only a (non-anonymised) summary of each application.
+For the purpose of properly assessing the applications and to ensure proper registration in the College's financial administration, the information provided is accessible by the Bursary Manager, the Credit Department and members of the Bursary Committee, although the latter would typically receive a non-anonymised summary of each application.

 We recognise that going through a separation has an enormous impact on all family members and that it often takes time before practical and financial matters are in place.
 Just as no two family circumstances are ever the same, we also acknowledge that no divorce -or any alternative family set-up for that matter- can be treated exactly like any other.
 All we can promise is that that we treat any applications and all communication very sensitively and compassionately and that, by keeping the children’s best interest at heart, we work even harder to avoid disruptions to the stability of the children’s education and social setting.